maxpetul/C3X/README.txt

  - Buildings can generate resources
   - ** Can also add the resource's yields to the city
   - ** Display icons for generated resources on top of the generating building
+  - ** Fix possible freeze when a trade deal is broken for a resource that's an input to a resource generating building
  - Buildings can be set as prerequisites for unit production
  - Can cancel out pop pollution with negative pollution amount on building flagged as removing pop pollution
  - Option to modify rules for retreat eligibility